Jimmie43/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /bash lists all files in long format file prints the type of a file ln -s create a symbolic link
+ls -al . .. /bash lists all files in long format file prints the type of a file ln -s create a symbolic link cp -un copy only files that did not exist